On microlocalisation and the construction of Feynman Propagators for normally hyperbolic operators: Examples

-where $\tr_{g} : T^{*} M \otimes T^{*} M \to \R$ denotes the metric trace: $\tr_{g} \big( \xxi \otimes (x, \eta) \big) := g_{x}^{-1} (\xi, \eta)$ and $I$ is the identity operator on $E$.
+where $\tr_{g}$ is the metric trace (as defined after~\eqref{eq: Weitzenboeck_connection_NHO}) and $I$ is the identity operator on $E$.
 A straightforward computation shows that this operator is normally hyperbolic (see e.g.~\cite[Example 2.14]{Baer_Springer_2012}).
-Then Theorem~\ref{thm: existence_Feynman_propagator_NHOp} entails that $\square$ admits a Feynman propagator whereas the conclusion for positivity depends on the positivity of the inner product with respect to which $\square$ is formally selfadjoint.
+Then, Theorem~\ref{thm: existence_Feynman_propagator_NHOp} entails that $\square$ admits a Feynman propagator whereas the conclusion for positivity depends on the positivity of the inner product with respect to which $\square$ is formally selfadjoint.